-Service of protection orders.
+vice of protection ers.

-- 34. (1) Where a protection order is made or varied by the court, the court shall- - (a) arrange for the order to be drawn up; - (b) cause a copy of the order to be served personally on the respondent; and - (c) cause a copy of the order to be forwarded to- - (i) each person who was a party to the proceedings; - (ii) if the victim was not a party to the proceeding, the victim; - (iii) if the victim is a child and the application was made through a person referred to under section 12(2), that person; - (iv) the officer in charge of the police station closest to the place of residence of the victim; - (v) the chief of the area where the victim ordinarily resides; - (vi) the Director for Children's Services; and - (vii) an applicant's representative. - (2) If it appears to the court that it is not reasonably practicable to serve a copy of an order personally, it may- - (a) order that a copy of the order be served by any other means which it thinks appropriate; or - (b) make an order for substituted service.
+- (iv) the officer in charge of the police station closest to the place of residence of the victim; - (v) the chief of the area where the victim ordinarily resides; - (vi) the Director of Children's Services; and - (vii) the applicant's representative. - (2) If it appears to the court that it is not reasonably practicable to serve a copy of an order personally, the court may- - (a) order that a copy of the order be served by any other means which the court thinks appropriate; or - (b) make an order for substituted service. - 34.
+In an application for a protection order, an accused person shall appear as if he or she was charged of a criminal offence and the provisions of sections 123 to 133 (inclusive) of the Criminal Procedure Code relating to granting of bail shall apply.

-Bail on appearance to summons or on arrest.
+to summons or on arrest.